Our History

 2025 – Brand Relaunch

-Ushering in a new chapter of Brown & Sharpe’s precision legacy with the launch of a full product line, blending centuries of expertise with modern innovation.
+Launching a new chapter in Brown & Sharpe’s precision legacy—blending centuries of expertise with modern innovation.